 - Higher fitness levels.
 I can’t explain this, but I’m guessing it’s down to lots of anti inflammatory plant foods.

-Yes, there’s a difference that even I only recently discovered myself.
-The whole food plant based diet promotes the eating of only ‘whole’ foods in their natural state, which means no oils OR free sugars (even if you think they are healthier) such as coconut, olive, vegetable and nut oil of any kind; also free sugars and syrups such as agave, maple and brown rice syrup.
-You get the general idea – nothing except ‘whole’ fats and sugars.
+The whole food plant based diet promotes the eating of only ‘whole’ foods in their natural state.
+This means no oils OR free sugars (even if you think they are healthier) such as coconut, olive, vegetable and nut oil of any kind.
+Also free sugars and syrups such as agave, maple and brown rice syrup.
+You get the general idea, nothing except ‘whole’ fats and sugars.

-A non- whole foods plant based diet may just be termed a plant based diet, which means you can eat the oils and refined sugars (though you would usually steer clear of trans fats, white sugar, and other generally unhealthy vegan junk foods all the same).
+A non-whole foods, plant based diet may just be termed a plant based diet.
+This means you can eat the oils and refined sugars (though you would usually steer clear of trans fats, white sugar, and other generally unhealthy vegan junk foods all the same).